 Samsung pushed a Galaxy S9 Android Pie beta in late 2018 in an effort to weed out issues ahead of the public release.

 The Android Pie/One UI beta squashed numerous problems, but the final version of Android Pie is causing problems for many Galaxy S9+ and Galaxy S9 users.

 The Galaxy S9 Android Pie update is rolling out to select models around the world.
-Galaxy S9 users in France, Germany, Italy, Israel, the Netherlands, Poland, Spain, Switzerland, Turkey, and the United Arab Emirates (UAE) can now move from Android Oreo to Android Pie with Samsung’s new One UI.
+Galaxy S9 users in France, Germany, Italy, Israel, the Netherlands, Poland, Spain, Switzerland, Turkey, the United Arab Emirates (UAE), the United States and other regions can now move from Android Oreo to Android Pie.

-Galaxy S9 and Galaxy S9+ users in these regions are reporting performance gains, but we’re also hearing about problems.
-Some of these issues are brand new, some carried over from the beta, and some have come over from Android Oreo.
+Galaxy S9 and Galaxy S9+ users in these regions are reporting performance gains, but we’re also hearing about issues with the firmware.
+Some of these problems are brand new, some carried over from the Pie beta, and others carried over from Android Oreo.

 The roll out is still in the early stages so we expect the list of Galaxy S9 Android Pie problems to grow as more people download and install the new firmware.

 In this guide we want to take you through the state of Galaxy S9 Pie problems.
 We’ll walk you through the best way to prepare for Android Pie, provide resources that could help you fix the issues you’re seeing, and give you a look at what to expect from Samsung and its partners down the road.